SusanSantos7/XLIC-DDoS/README.md

 This Python script is a serious the one which, if discovered or used without authorization, could land you in jail.
 It serves only educational purposes.

+**Why have I scripted it?**
+I've scripted this DDoS python script is just to demonstrate the power of distributed denial-of-service (DDoS) attacks.
+It is intended to be used as a tool to educate users on the risks of DDoS attacks and to illustrate the importance of taking measures to protect against them.
+So, I don't recommend to use it to hurt any system, please.

 **Requirements:** requests,
 threading,
 random,